 Boys and girls who are altar servers at St. Agnes assist the priest in the celebration of Mass and other ceremonies connected with the Sacred Liturgy of the Church.
 Servers from both St. Agnes School and the St. Agnes Christian Formation Program are trained to prepare the sanctuary and altar for Mass or other ceremonies.
 They assist at these ceremonies and also help the priest with "clean-up" duties in the sanctuary and the sacristy.
 Altar servers give glory to God by their presence in the sanctuary, and they offer inspiration to the faithful by their participation in the liturgy.

-The Altar Society was started over 60 years ago.
+The altar society was started over 60 years ago.
 Its original purpose was to pray for vocations and launder and mend liturgical garments worn by the priests and servers.
-When these items needed to be replaced and money was not available, the Altar Society took on the responsibility of refurbishing them.
+When these items needed to be replaced and money was not available, the altar society took on the responsibility of refurbishing them.
 This was accomplished through fund raisers ranging from hat sales and talent shows to rummage sales.
-The list of needs grew and included everything from hosts, wine and Altar clothes to vestments.
+The list of needs grew and included everything from hosts, wine and Altar cloths to vestments.
 Mothers of the Altar boys were recruited.

 - Catering for funerals (volunteers are often needed to make cakes, etc.)

 - Sewing and embroidering Baptismal gowns used at Baptism

 Contrary to popular opinion, the Altar Society is not an "older ladies" organization and is always looking for new members, both men and women.

 The celebration of the Eucharist is the central focus of life here at St. Agnes.
 With the complete initiation into the Church through Baptism, Eucharist and Confirmation, parishioners are eligible to become Eucharistic ministers.
 It is an honor and rewarding, spiritual experience to be able to offer the body and blood of Christ to one's fellow brothers and sisters in the Lord.